-Toulouse is charming, easy to walk around, aesthetically beautiful, and without doubt the liveliest city in south west France.
-According to Campus France who organise courses for international students to come to France,Toulouse is the preferred destination for French and international students.
-La Ville Rose, so called because the city is built out of red brick and glows beautifully when the sun sets, is a young, friendly, warm, dynamic, yet laid back city of almost 500,000 inhabitants (over a million when you count the suburbs) and is just an hour or two by car or train to some of the best scenery France has to offer.
-The fastest growing city in France, it looks across the Pyrenees to Spain for its inspiration, turning its back on “polished Paris” and “bourgeois Bordeaux”, looking more towards the Pyrenees, Madrid or Barcelona for inspiration.
-If you love France but prefer a “laissez faire” attitude, this could be the place for you!
-And if you are under 25, there is no question about it!
+According to Campus France ,Toulouse is the most popular destination for French and international students wanting to study in France.
+La Ville Rose, so called because the city is built out of red brick and glows beautifully when the sun sets, is a young, friendly, warm, dynamic, yet laid back city of almost 500,000 inhabitants and is just an hour or two by car or train to some of the best scenery France has to offer.
+The fastest growing city in France, yet untouched by mass tourism, it looks across the Pyrenees to Spain for its inspiration, turning its back on “polished Paris” and “bourgeois Bordeaux”.
+If you love France but prefer a less uptight attitude, this could be the place for you!
+And if you are under 30, there is no question about it!
 Have a look at this Toulouse guide.

 Unlike Mediterranean cities (Nice, Montpellier, Cannes, Monaco…) Toulouse is not a tourist destination or a holiday destination for Parisians, and small enough to walk fully across the centre in 30 minutes.
 Everyone seems to love English speakers here, you’ll get talked to a lot at bus stops!
 Its size is enough to inject culture and nightlife to the city.
 There is always something unexpected going on in the main square – the place Capitole.
 Live music, particularly jazz, theatre and cinema abound, every day and night of the week, and there are plenty of activities for children.
 Walk everywhere, or rent a bike!